How to Power the Golf Swing

 The mathematical explanation of why the club releases has been explained by nm golfer and you can read his explanation by clicking on the following link.

-Mathematical explanation of the club release phenomenon
+NMgolfer's mathematical explantion of the club release phenomenon

 Basically, the golf club releases because the pulling force at the grip end of the club follows a circular path.
 A circular path can be conceived to be a series of straight line paths that are constantly changing direction so that the overall directional path is circular (depicted by the series of red arrows in the above photograph).
 Because the pulling force at the grip end of the club is constantly changing direction relative to the centre-of-gravity of the clubshaft, the clubshaft progressively acquires angular velocity that causes the clubshaft to release thereby allowing the clubhead to catch up to the hands.